Pierre-Simon Laplace: Surface tension

-Laplace built upon the qualitative work of Thomas Young to develop the theory of capillary action and the Young–Laplace equation.
+Laplace built upon the qualitative work of the English polymath Thomas Young to develop the theory of capillary action and the Young–Laplace equation.

 Speed of sound

 Laplace in 1816 was the first to point out that the speed of sound in air depends on the heat capacity ratio.
 Newton's original theory gave too low a value, because it does not take account of the adiabatic compression of the air which results in a local rise in temperature and pressure.
 Laplace's investigations in practical physics were confined to those carried on by him jointly with Lavoisier in the years 1782 to 1784 on the specific heat of various bodies.

 Politics

 Minister of the Interior

-In his early years Laplace was careful never to become involved in politics, or indeed in life outside the Académie des sciences.
+In his early years, Laplace was careful never to become involved in politics, or indeed in life outside the Académie des sciences.
 He prudently withdrew from Paris during the most violent part of the Revolution.

 In November 1799, immediately after seizing power in the coup of 18 Brumaire, Napoleon appointed Laplace to the post of Minister of the Interior.
 The appointment, however, lasted only six weeks, after which Lucien Bonaparte, Napoleon's brother, was given the post.
 Evidently, once Napoleon's grip on power was secure, there was no need for a prestigious but inexperienced scientist in the government.
 Napoleon later (in his Mémoires de Sainte Hélène) wrote of Laplace's dismissal as follows:

 Grattan-Guinness, however, describes these remarks as "tendentious", since there seems to be no doubt that Laplace "was only appointed as a short-term figurehead, a place-holder while Napoleon consolidated power".